Scrydon

 00_organization/integration-bundles/{vendorId}/{version}/bundle.tar.gz

-Registers the integration with the vendor ID, version, manifest JSON, storage key, SHA-256 hash, scope, and uploader.
-(This is the org's installed-integration record — distinct from the pack catalog used by Git/OCI sync.)
+Registers the integration with the vendor ID, version, manifest JSON, storage key, SHA-256 hash, and scope in the org's installed-integration record (integration_bundle).

 Managing Installed Custom Integrations